BrutLogic/cogni/README.md

 # Cogni

+# IMPORTANT NOTE
+If your reading this, I'm currently refactoring my code and feeding the repo.

+It's not usable yet, and I'm actively working on the doc (and this README.md).

+You can still read it though, it will give you an idea of what it's all about.
+Just be aware that it will take a few days (probably a week) to be a usable/well documented project.

+If you want to chat, come to my [Discord](https://discord.gg/eXtysN5HAH) :) !

+I'm super glad for your interest in my stuff.

 ## What is Cogni?

-Cogni is a micro-framework allowing low code/low boilerplate implementation of LLM agents.
+Cogni is a framework focusing on low code/low boilerplate implementation of LLM agents.

 ### Yeah but, why not LangChain though?

+I wouldn't go that far as saying `LangChain==Cancer`.

 LangChain/LangGraph allow for creating agents and orchestrating flow and communication.
-One key assumption of Cogni is that agentic execution flow has the same requirements and complexity as code; and therefore Agents should be created, managed, and orchestrated by code.
+One key assumption of Cogni is that agentic execution flow has the same requirements and complexity as code; and therefore Agents should be created, managed, and orchestrated as code and by code.

-Which, as a side effect, allows for borrowing architecture from domains like web dev, where best practices are mature.
+Which, as a side effect, allows for borrowing ideas from domains like web dev, where best practices are mature.

 ## How it works

 Cogni is built on the principle of "Agents as Functions," allowing for a modular and composable approach to AI agent development.

 ### Hide complexity

 Do Large Language Models have any amount of complexity?

-If your answer includes "Matrix multiplication" or "Attention map caching", I would object that I don't care.
+If your answer includes "Matrix multiplication" or "Attention map caching", I would have a simple objection: **I don't care**

-LLMs are magic black boxes that take text as input and return text.
+When you implement agents, for all you care, LLMs are magic black boxes that take text as input and return text.

 For all we care, from our coder point of view, LLMs are as simple as:

 ```python
 def chat_completion(prompt: str, model: str = "gpt-3.5-turbo") -> str:
     response = openai.ChatCompletion.create(